Touch Screen Cleaning & Disinfecting

 - Prepare your touch screen for cleaning by powering down the device, if possible.

 - Be sure to not get any liquids inside of the unit.
 To best avoid doing so, do not directly spray the monitor.
-Either use wet wipes, or spray/dampen a cloth and be sure to squeeze any excess moisture off.
+Either use wet wipes, or spray/dampen a cloth with water or gentle cleaner and be sure to squeeze any excess moisture off.

 - Avoid using abrasive cloths, such as rags or paper towels, as they can spread lint and/or even damage the screen.
 Instead, use only non-abrasive cloths, such as soft lint-free cloth, in order to avoid scratching the monitor.